 If you’re someone who loves to travel, the Chase Sapphire Preferred Card is one of the best cards you can get - period.
 It comes with an excellent sign-on bonus and the rewards are nearly unmatched.
 Let’s first talk about the sign-on bonus.

 Beyond your initial sign-on bonus, you’ll also earn rewards at an accelerated rate.
-You’ll earn 5X points on travel purchased through Chase Ultimate Rewards®, 2X points on travel and dining at restaurants.
+You’ll earn 5X points on travel purchased through Chase Ultimate Rewards®, 2X points on other travel purchases, and 3X on dining at restaurants.
 This includes things like airfare, hotels, and any type of restaurant (whether a fancy place or a casual burger joint).
 All other purchases will earn 1X points.

 Your best bet if your credit is anything less than good would be a secured credit card.
 Secured cards allow you to get a credit card by putting collateral (money) down.
 So, for example, if you deposited $500, a bank may give you a $500 credit line.
 This allows you to build your credit and it keeps the bank safe if you default (they’ll just keep your money).

-All that being said, we highly recommend the Capital One Secured Mastercard for your big purchase.
+All that being said, we highly recommend the Capital One Platinum Secured Credit Card for your big purchase.
 No, you won’t be making a $10,000 monster purchase like you might be with some of these other cards, but you’ll still be able to get somewhere.
 If you make the minimum deposit of $49, you’re eligible for a credit line of up to $200.
 If you make on-time payments for your first five months, you’re eligible for another increase.

 The card has no annual fee and is a great way to knock out a major purchase now while also building up your credit.

 First of all, you’ll get a 0% introductory APR for 12 months upon account opening for purchases, then an ongoing APR of 17.49% - 23.49% Variable applies.
 This gives you a full year to pay off any major purchases without paying a dime of interest.